eagle-io/docs/source/topics/alarms/index.rst

 State Alarm
 ~~~~~~~~~~~
 State Alarms are defined in the :ref:`state configuration <node-configuration-parameter-states>` for individual Parameter Nodes.
-Each State can have individual alarm and notification criteria.
+Each State can have individual alarm and :ref:`notification <notifications>` criteria.

 .. raw:: latex